Building ambition for the High Seas Treaty

 Webinar 2 – Environmental Impact Assessments (EIAs) / Strategic Environmental Assessments (SEAs)

 Webinar 3 – Marine Protected Areas and other Area Based Management Tools

 Webinar 4 – EIAs & climate change.

-Register NOW for Webinar 5 – Key tools to strengthen ocean resilience
+Webinar 5 – Key tools to strengthen ocean resilience

-The goal of the four sessions was for all to better understand the High Seas Treaty, to address potential points of divergence, and to build ambition for the Treaty.
+The goal of the six sessions was for all to better understand the High Seas Treaty, to address potential points of divergence, and to build ambition for the Treaty.
 Presenters included DOSI Executives Lisa Levin (co-lead of the Climate Change working group), Kristina Gjerde and Harriet Harden-Davies (co-lead of BBNJ working group).